Info for

 • Third party laboratories

-Your learning experience will be complemented by a field placement in your third year, which will enable you to utilize your newly acquired skills and gain valuable industry-related experience.
+Your learning experience will be complemented by a Capstone project in your third year, where you will use your newly acquired skills to solve biotechnology problems.
+In addition, during first year, students may apply for the optional Co-op program.

 Program Transfer, Degree Completion and Additional Credentials